Listed buildings and scheduled monuments

 A building that has been identified by the Government as being of special architectural or historic interest.
 Buildings are added (or removed) from the list by the Secretary of State for Culture, Media and Sport, with the advice of Historic England.

 There are three categories of listed buildings; Grade I, II* and II.
-Details of all buildings are held in the Pendle Listed Buildings Register.
+Details of all buildings are held in the Pendle Listed Buildings Register and can be also be viewed on our new interactive map (if you double click on the star symbols on the map you can find out additional information about that particular building).
 All listed buildings are nationally important; the grading identifies their relative importance.
 Grades I and II* represent the best of the nation's built heritage and comprise only 8% of all listed buildings nationally.

 Listed Buildings in Pendle

 There are currently 326 listed buildings in Pendle:

 There are many different types of listed buildings in Pendle, from large mills to small weavers' cottages; each one worthy of protection to ensure the heritage we value remains for us to enjoy, and for future generations.

 The Listed Buildings Register

 The Listed Buildings Register includes a description of each building, which may refer to some, but not all, important features of a historic building.
 Every part of a building is listed, including the interior and any later alterations or additions.
 Even if a feature is not included in the description, it does not mean that it is not of interest, and it is still part of the listed building.

 A National Heritage List is also available, which gives details of Listed Buildings for the whole of England.